TykTechnologies/exp/README.md

 - `/cmd` - various development tooling and experiments

+## Aim of the repository

-The focus area for this repository is to provide a scratch space for tooling aimed at supporting development at Tyk.
+The aim of the repository is to provide a space for the development of tooling that aids common CI and data flows at Tyk.
+Common tools that fall in this area are:

+- Code generation tooling,
+- Code inspection / analysis to surface schema,
+- Converters between schema formats,
+- Generates documentation from schema,
+- Static code analysis,
+- Go Reflection and AST tooling,
+- Refactoring tooling,
+- Large scale change tooling,
+- Toy example projects,
+- Full scale test suites,
+- Linters, etc...

 Individual projects must be self-contained within `/cmd`, and may provide their own go.mod to decrease scope if a shared dependency tree becomes a problem.

-In general, the tooling, regardless of the experimental nature of the development, needs to pass a build and a test check.
+Each tool needs to pass a build and a test check.
 There isn't a requirement for code coverage, but this will eventually become the only planned merge check.
-Each cmd package will be tested individually.

 Common files that a command is encouraged to provide:

 1. README.md
     - explain why this exists,
     - who is it for,
+    - document stability,
-    - document stability, if it's enabled in CI, link github actions,
+    - list usage if it's enabled in CI, link github actions,
     - list ownership / point of contact,
     - document ANY users that want to be contacted if a breaking change happens
-2. Taskfile.yml - a collection of commands for the project, required: `build`, `test`.
+2. Taskfile.yml or Makefile? - collection of targets for the project, required: `build`, `test`.
     - We can auto default to `go build` and `go test -race -count=100 ./...`.
       This seems strict, but we have 0 legacy to care.
 And you really have to think which test you're going to write.
 Code coverage is NOT a requirement,